 What are you exposing?
 And, what are you getting?
-That’s what you should think about if you’ve ever considered writing for exposure.
+Those are the two questions you need to ask.

 A lot of companies make it sound like a golden opportunity.
-They talk about how many visitors or pageviews their site gets.
+They talk about how many visitors or pageviews they get.
 They’ll try to sell you on the idea that you’ll get your name in front of thousands of people and you’ll have a byline you can use to lure other clients.

 It’s all bogus.
 Everything they’re telling you is part of a pitch to get free content.

 Visitors and pageviews mean nothing to you as a writer.
 Those are metrics for people who own websites, and therefore, benefit from getting web traffic.

 As far as getting your name out… Well, sorry to tell you, but that’s just not how reading on the web works.

 Most of us freelance writers would love to hear that people are dropping our names at dinner parties, but they usually aren’t.

 Think about the articles you’ve read lately.
 Were any of them published by popular publications?
 The Washington Post, The New York Times, Forbes, CNN?